hashgraph/stablecoin-studio/sdk/README.md

 **Example:**
 ### Create a simple stable coin, with all keys set to the Smart Contracts

-This sets the smart contracts as the ones that will manage the features, this enables the usage of roles so multiple accounts can have the same role.
+This delegates access to features to a smart contract, this enables the usage of roles so multiple accounts can have the same role.

 ```Typescript
 	import {